hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
-If a primitive element is labelled as *Must Support*, an:
+If a primitive element is labelled as *Must Support*:
 - AU Core Responders **SHALL** correctly populate the element if a value is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.